HealthTransdiagnostic Behavior Therapy (TBT) - A Promising New Therapy

 Doctoral Candidate in Clinical Psychology at Boston University

-Kristina J. Korte, M.S., is a clinical psychology doctoral candidate at Florida State University.
-Her research concentrates on anxiety psychopathology, emphasizing empirically supported treatments' implementation and dissemination.
-She received the esteemed National Research Service Award from the National Institute of Mental Health to fund her dissertation research on a transdiagnostic preventative intervention for subclinical anxiety.
-With 16 journal manuscripts and 2 book chapters published, Kristina is an accomplished researcher.
+Ms. Korte has received the prestigious National Research Service Award from the National Institute of Mental Health to fund her dissertation research focusing on the development of a transdiagnostic preventative intervention for subclinical anxiety.
+Kristina has published 16 manuscripts in peer-reviewed journals and 2 book chapters.

 LEAVE A REPLY